juliohm1978/kubeless-pulsar-trigger/README.md

     schema: http
 ```

-The controller itself is only responsible for watching PulsarTrigger CRDs objects.
-It reconciles the status of a PulsarTrigger with a Deployment that spins up independent Dispatcher Pods.
+The controller itself is only responsible for reconciling the status of `PulsarTrigger` objects, creating/updating Deployments to handle the actual message processing.

-By default, the Deployment uses small values for its container resources:
+By default, the dispacther pod container uses small values for its resources:

 ```yaml
 resources: